 Past Board Presidents

 Interested in assuming other leadership positions?
 SEJ annually elects members to the board of directors, which sets organizational goals and is responsible for ensuring that SEJ remains financially sound.
-Learn more about board responsibilities here.
+Please get in touch to learn more about board responsibilities.
 SEJ’s board also recruits society members with a diverse range of experience, including fundraising, finance, and nonprofit management, for various standing committees.

-Contact: Luke Runyon, chair of the Governance Committee
+Contact: Jenny Bogo, co-chair of the Governance Committee